GrowthLimit

 The "Test Live URL" option lets you see how Google would crawl the page now, useful after making changes.
 This live test can reveal issues not apparent in the cached version.

 After resolving indexing issues or publishing new content, use the "Request Indexing" option to ask Google to crawl the page again.
-While this doesn't guarantee immediate indexing, it can expedite the process.
+This does not ensure immediate indexing, but it can move the URL into Google's crawl queue for review.

 Sitemaps and Submissions